Dubai – ideal Climate in February

 Cool Rooms with a View

-The design rooms are pretty cool – the bath is integrated and separated from the bed by a glass wall with nice white curtains.
+The design rooms at the Meliá Dubai are pretty cool – the bath is integrated and separated from the bed by a glass wall with nice white curtains.
 I liked the separate shower as well as the excellent comfort of my bed and the skyline view.
 Another advantage is the fact that the room can be turned completely dark at night – so important for a perfect sleep.
 All in all, I can recommend the Meliá Dubai – just be aware you are not downtown but in a rather faceless residential area.

 So what is new in town?
 A lot, this is Dubai.
 The Citywalk shopping and entertainment complex (flat buildings with a great skyline view) is complete.
 Very elegant boutiques, cafés, restaurants, cinemas and museums and a real catwalk for locals.
 I loved the Dubai Canvas with painters from all over the world.
 My tip for dinner is the Farzi Café – a cool eating place (Indian cuisine with a global feel, very interesting ... and tasty!).
 Creative meals and non-alcoholic drinks (be aware that they don`t serve alcohol like many other places) – simply enjoy the great food, the excellent service and watch well-off locals who seem to love this place.
 P.S.
 I loved the cool slogans on the wall and their hashtag - #farzified.